abhinandhand/Flickr_Image_Search/README.md

 * Search results are sorted by relevance.
 Also can be configured remotely

 ### Assumptions
 * Choosen opencv.js library which is placed under assets/js/opencv.js instead of a npm module

+### Requirements completed

+* Lists the search results of flickr api - [Completed]
+* It supports incremental loading when the user scroll the page - [Completed]
+* When you click on one of the images, it calculates the edges of the images - [Completed]
+* Responsive app design [Completed]

+### Additional features

+* Add search params on application url - [Started, not completed]
+* Remote Configuration for the application - [Started, not completed]